 Do you keep a journal/diary?

-I wanted to keep a journal and buy the Made With Love diary but I always had a worry that pregnancy would end soon so I didn’t want to get too excited writing a journal or buying anything related to the baby.
+I wanted to keep a journal and was going to buy Made With Love pregnancy diary but I always had a worry that pregnancy would end soon so I didn’t want to get too excited writing a journal or buying anything related to the baby.
 In both pregnancies, I don’t know why I was scared to look at my underwear or toilet paper to see any blood during the first trimester.
 I actually had brown spotting in both at around 9-10 weeks and I thought that I was miscarrying.
 I am just 27 weeks pregnant currently, and recently was the first time I purchased a baby item.

 Do you have a birthing plan?